HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

   <figcaption>
     {{ figure_link(
       caption="Mobile (top platforms, 2025).",
-      sheets_gid="TODO",
+      sheets_gid="1752605080",
-      sql_file="TODO.sql",
+      sql_file="top_ecommerce.sql",
     ) }}
   </figcaption>
 </figure>

-### Trends since 2022
+### Trends since 2024

 If you zoom out to the last few years, the story is less about disruption and more about slow consolidation:

-- WooCommerce remains the largest ecosystem, staying roughly flat (about 37.2% → 35.9% of ecommerce sites from 2022 to 2025).
+- WooCommerce remains the largest ecosystem, staying roughly flat (about 36% → 36% of ecommerce sites from 2024 to 2025).
-- Shopify continues to gain share (about 17.7% → 21.2%).
+- Shopify continues to gain share (about 20% → 21%).
-- Wix eCommerce is the fastest climber in the top 5 (about 4.5% → 7.8%).
+- Wix eCommerce is the fastest climber in the top 5 (about 7% → 8%).
-- PrestaShop continues to trend down in share (about 4.6% → 3.2%).
+- PrestaShop continues to trend down in share (about 4% → 3%).

 In other words: the default choices are getting more default, and smaller open‑source ecosystems are having to compete harder on developer experience, hosting simplicity, and performance out of the box.

-### Tops platforms by tier
+### Top platforms by tier

 Different tiers have different top platforms.